SingDevX/jaunt-xd/README.md

 create recommendation function - done

-if there is logged in user display recommendations in home
+if there is logged in user display recommendations in home - done
     if demographics and preferences exist
         display recommendation
     else